 Ability to exercise judgment and discretion in establishing, applying, and interpreting office policies and procedures.

-Ability to plan, direct, and supervise the work of a staff of professionals engaged in providing counseling to troubled employees.
+Ability to plan, direct, and supervise the work of a staff of professionals engaged in providing guidance to troubled employees.

 Ability to communicate clearly and concisely, both orally and in writing.

-Ability to assess, refer, provide short-term counseling and follow-up of employee, while maintaining complete confidentiality.
+Ability to assess, refer, provide short-term guidance and employee case follow-up, while maintaining complete confidentiality.

 Ability to establish and maintain effective working relationships with the general public, co-workers, elected and appointed officials and members of diverse cultural and linguistic backgrounds, regardless of race, color, religion, gender, national origin, age, marital status, political affiliation, familial status, disability, sexual orientation, pregnancy, or gender identity and expression.